Porrett History, Family Crest & Coats of Arms

-Normans brought with them when they conquered England in 1066.
+Porrett is one of the many names that the Normans brought with them when they conquered England in 1066.
 The name Porrett came from the name Peter.
 This name was a baptismal name that was originally derived from the French name Pierre and was a diminutive of the name Parrot, which means little Peter.
-Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
-This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
-Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.
-The name Porrett is also a nickname type of surname for someone who likes to talk or chat like a parrot.

 Early Origins of the Porrett family